equinor/ecalc/docs/docs/about/references/keywords_tree/MODELS/TYPE/COMPRESSOR_CHART/index.md

 ## Description
-The compressor chart is used to set up a model of each compressor. eCalc™ currently support four ways to set up a compressor chart
+The compressor chart is used to set up a model of each compressor. eCalc™ currently support four ways to set up a compressor chart.

-- Predefined single speed chart
-- Predefined variable speed chart
-- Generic compressor chart with a specified design point
-- Generic compressor chart which is automatically adjusted to have capacity for the input data

 The compressor chart types are defined using the keyword [CHART_TYPE](/about/references/keywords_tree/MODELS/TYPE/COMPRESSOR_CHART/CHART_TYPE/index.md).